flowersteam/lamorel/README.md

     pretrained: true
     minibatch_size: 4
     parallelism:
-      use_gpu: false
+      use_gpu: true
-      model_parallelism_size: 1
+      model_parallelism_size: 2
 ```
-5. Allows one to give their own PyTorch modules to compute (e.g. to add new heads on top of the LLM)
+5. Allows one to give their own PyTorch modules to compute custom operations (e.g. to add new heads on top of the LLM)
 6. Allows one to train the LLM (or part of it) thanks to a [Data Parallelism](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) setup where the user provides its own update method